Editor’s Note: This post was updated on August 14, 2018, for accuracy and comprehensiveness. It was originally published on June 16, 2015.

-Think about when you take your car into the shop.
-Your car isn’t working, so the mechanic does an inspection of the car’s parts.
-The mechanic opens the hood, checks the fluids, inspects the working components, and is able to tell you the condition of your car.
+Think about when you take your car into the shop for an inspection.
+In order to examine the condition of the car, the mechanic opens the hood, checks the fluids, and inspects the working components.

 This Is What You Are Made Of

-Let's start with the basics.
+Let’s start with the basics.
 The first thing to know is that there are several different models of body composition.
-The most basic of these is called the 2 component (2C) model, which as the name suggests, divides your body into two components:
+Below we will explore the two most common models.

 The substance everyone seems to always have too much of and is always doing their best to get rid of.
-However, having some fat is necessary for the body to function: Fat allows the body to store energy, protects internal organs, acts as an insulator, and regulates body temperature, among other things.
-Nobody can have 0% body fat, and maintaining body fat percentages lower than 4% is generally regarded as inadvisable for long term health.
+However, body fat is necessary for the body to function: Body Fat allows the body to store energy, protects internal organs, acts as an insulator and regulates body temperature, among other things.
+Nobody can have 0% body fat, and maintaining body fat percentages lower than 4% is generally regarded as inadvisable for long-term health.

-When you really get down to it, the human body is made up of mostly water.
-Your fat, muscles, blood, and other bodily fluids all contain water.
-This can be further broken down into the water contained inside your body’s cells (intracellular water) and the water outside your cells (extracellular water).
+Adults are more than 50% water.
+Your body fat, muscles, blood, and other bodily fluids all contain water.
+These components can be further broken down into the water contained inside your body’s cells (intracellular water) and the water outside your cells (extracellular water).

 This is a reflection of the protein contained in your body’s muscles.

-Your body contains minerals which are primarily contained in two places: in the blood stream and inside bone tissue.
+Your body contains minerals that are primarily contained in two places: in the bloodstream and inside the bone tissue.